apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 ## Related topics

-- To get a comprehensive understanding and discover the key insights, see [broker load balancing | overview](./concepts-broker-load-balancing-overview.md).
+- To get a comprehensive understanding and discover the key insights, see [Broker load balancing | Overview](./concepts-broker-load-balancing-overview.md).

+- To discover different usage scenarios, see [Broker load balancing | Use cases](./concepts-broker-load-balancing-use-cases.md).

+- To explore functionalities, see [Broker load balancing | Features](./concepts-broker-load-balancing-features.md).

+- To understand advantages, see [Broker load balancing | Benefits](./concepts-broker-load-balancing-benefits.md).

+- To review various versions of broker load balancers, see [Broker load balancing | Types](./concepts-broker-load-balancing-types.md).